 In a small bowl, combine the soy sauce, vinegar, onions, garlic, cilantro, ginger, and chili sauce.
 Set aside on the counter for at least 30 minutes, if possible, to let the flavors meld together.
 The longer the mixture rests, the more intense the flavor becomes.
 You can store the dipping sauce in a sealed container in the refrigerator for up to 1 week.

+You are going to absolutely love these homemade dumplings.
 Have you tried pork cabbage dumplings before?
-I hope you find this Chinese dumplings recipe to pretty easy to make and remember it gets easier every time you make it.
-Let us know what you think of the Chinese pork dumpling!
+I hope you find this Chinese dumplings recipe to be pretty easy to make and remember it gets easier every time you make it.
+Let us know what you think of the Chinese pork dumpling and also share your favorite Chinese soul food in the comments or on social media @familyfocusblog!

 For extra fun, you may also enjoy these Chinese proverbs as you enjoy your pot sticker recipe!